-Description: Using the Standards of Learning as its foundation, this course will continue to develop student skills in reading comprehension, writing, oral communication, vocabulary, a variety of writing, and using electronic media.
+Description: Using the Standards of Learning as its foundation, this course will continue to develop student skills in reading writing, research, communication and multimodal literacies.
+Reading includes fiction, non-fiction, poetry, and drama.

-1120/1121 Language Arts 8
+01 1120 0 Language Arts 8

 Prerequisite: Completion of English 7